clpsych/shared_task/README.md

 The `score` column is optional, but will allow us to better make use of it in system combination.
 Bonus points (because it makes our job easier) if your scores reflect the probability your model thinks the Twitter user has the first condition in the comparison (e.g., in `PvD` higher scores indicate higher probability of `PTSD`).

-We will share our evaluation code in the shared task repository: https://github.com/clpsych/shared_task so you can test your output format.
+We will share our evaluation code in the shared task repository: [github.com/clpsych/](https://github.com/clpsych/) shared_task so you can test your output format.
 Similarly, we will include an example ranking csv file so the format is entirely clear.
 That repository is not yet complete, but we will send out an email notification when it is complete.

 ##Evaluation